voelzmo/codex/aws.md

 Again, since our creds are already in the long-term vault, we can skip the credential migratoin that was done in the proto-bosh deployment and go straight to committing our new deployment to the repo, and pushing it upstream.

-Now it's time to move on to deploying our `beta` (sandbox) Cloud Foundry!
+Now it's time to move on to deploying our `beta` (staging) Cloud Foundry!

 #### Jumpboxen?